wooorm/a-rel/readme.md

 ## API

-This package exports the following identifiers: `aRel`.
+This package exports the identifier `aRel`.
 There is no default export.

 ### `aRel`